-- your anticipated career goals and contributions you hope to make through a career as a child and family social worker;
+- your personal and professional interests, anticipated career goals, and contributions you hope to make through a career in public social services.

 - and any unique financial situations and/or hardships that may help us better understand your financial need.
 Any information provided will be used only for SSW fellowship consideration.